Vladimir Barmin: Biography

-Barmin was born in in Moscow, Russia.
+Barmin was born on in Moscow, Russia.
 He was educated in mechanical engineering topics involving in thermodynamics, refrigeration, compressor and heat exchangers at the MVTU and later specialized in refrigeration from the Moscow Mechanical Institute.
 Sponsored by the Soviet politician, Sergo Ordzhonikidze, Barmin paid a visit to the United States in 1935–36 to learn about refrigeration to help develop the production of fridges to be widely used in everyday life in Russia.

-Upon returning to Russia in 1936, Barmin helped established a factory for domestic production compressor construction and refrigeration engineering.
+Upon returning to Russia in 1936, Barmin helped establish a factory for domestic production compressor construction and refrigeration engineering.
 In 1942-44, Barmin was involved in war efforts against Germany and worked on a first Katyusha rocket launcher project for the Red Army.
 Furthermore, he was involved in developing rocket propellents and compressor for Soviet rockets and artillery ammunitions for the Red army during easter front of the World War II.

 Over several decades and years of his life, Barmin was associated with the construction of the space launch complexes in the Baikonur Cosmodrome as part of the Soviet space program.